Cars have always communicated with their drivers in rudimentary, yet effective ways.

 What Is Vehicle-to-Everything (V2X) Technology?

-Vehicle-to-everything technology consists of the sensors, cameras and wireless connectivity — like WiFi, radio frequencies and LTE and 5G cellular technology — that would allow cars to connect to and communicate with their drivers and surroundings.
+Vehicle-to-everything technology consists of the sensors, cameras and wireless connectivity — like WiFi, radio frequencies and LTE and 5G cellular technology — that would allow cars to share information with each other, their drivers and their surroundings.

 “Connectivity is really the Holy Grail.”